-If you don’t have a reliable fix for the problem, then the easiest and quickest way to resolve it is to restore your WordPress site from a backup.
+If you don’t have a reliable fix for the problem, then the easiest and quickest way to resolve it is to turn to your WordPress backups.
 After all, that’s why you have backups in the first place, right?
 (And if you don’t have backups set up yet, then you should seriously consider doing it right away!)

 Reasons Why You Might Need to Restore from a Backup

 Having a recent backup of your site can help you in several cases.
 In situations where you lose crucial data or your website gets hacked, a readily available backup can be your savior.

 Here are some reasons why you might need to restore from a backup:

 To err is human, so take a deep breath — it’s okay!
 Human errors are one of the most common reasons why backups are so necessary.
 Maybe you deleted an important file from your site or made a change that broke some functionality.
 There are ways to fix these errors manually, but is that really worth the trouble when the most efficient solution is to simply hit an “undo” button and have your site restored back to its previous, functioning state?

 2. To Reverse Problems During WordPress Updates

 Updates are essential for any WordPress site, but it’s not unusual to perform an update only to see something unexpectedly go wrong.
 That’s why it is highly recommended to perform your updates safely.
 One of the ways to ensure this safety is to have backups ready before you start tinkering with your website.
 That way, if you update any key components, you’d have a recent restore point handy — just in case you need it.

 3. To Restore Your Website If It’s Been Hacked Or Infected By Malware